Is your Fridge a Cyber threat

 While cataloging devices, I found everything I expected—and then something unexpected.
 The refrigerator we bought two years ago appeared on the list of devices.
 But I disabled the wireless after we got it as we did not need the feature at the time.
 Fortunately, I’d changed the admin credentials before turning off the wireless, but how did it get turned back on?

 It turns out that an automated app update on my smartphone was responsible, leaving my home network vulnerable to attack.

 WAIT, IS MY FRIDGE A CYBER THREAT?

-No, we’re not talking about SkyNet transforming your refrigerator into a killing machine; this is about security holes in the Internet of Things (IoT).
+No, I’m not implying that SkyNet will transform your refrigerator into a killing machine.
+This is about cybersecurity holes in the Internet of Things (IoT).

 A virtual assistant who learns a lot about us and lives on our network.
 But what do we know about it?

 To answer that question, we need a better understanding of the IoT.

 Computer and technology companies have long been trying to find a way to incorporate virtual assistants into our daily lives.
 Just ten years ago, as Siri’s popularity began to bloom, an AI virtual assistant still seemed more science-fiction than reality.
 After all, Google had been processing voice-based searches for some time, adding voice search to the Blackberry Pearl all the way back in 2008.

 Perhaps spoiled by the concept of Rosie, Hal, and Jarvis having so many capabilities, these services were not particularly satisfying to use for most people.
 But as smartphone capabilities grew, a demand for more services followed.
 Now, estimates indicate that more than 128 million people in the US use voice assistants and smart speakers, with that trend expected to grow exponentially in the US and worldwide.